remix-run/remix/docs/other-api/create-remix.md

 ### Package managers

-`create-remix` can also be invoked using the `create` command of various package managers, allowing you to choose between npm, Yarn, pnpm, and Bun for managing the install process.
+`create-remix` can also be invoked using various package managers, allowing you to choose between npm, Yarn, pnpm, and Bun for managing the install process.

 ```sh
 npm create remix@latest <projectDir>